flancia-coop/doc.anagora.org/social-coop-oc.md

 - [ ] TWG to develop proposal for community decision on hosting alternatives (cooperative, jurisdiction, terms, cost)
 - [ ] FWG to review Meet.coop cost vs outage
 - [ ] Melissa to lead Thank yous for Kathe, Marie, Matt in Loomio
+- [ ] Caitlin to check with Ammar & Kathe on at-large selection
 - [ ] Dan will add announcement for 1k limit

 ## 2026-01-29 1500 UTC